-The Cemetery and Funeral Bureau licenses, regulates, and investigates complaints against California funeral establishments, funeral directors, embalmers, apprentice embalmers, cemetery brokers, cemetery salespersons, cemetery managers, cremated remains disposers, crematories, crematory managers and the nearly 200 fraternal and private cemeteries in the State.
+The Bureau regulates and investigates complaints against licensed individuals and establishments in the death care industry.
+The Bureau licenses funeral establishments, funeral directors, embalmers, apprentice embalmers, cemetery brokers, cemetery salespersons, cemetery managers, cremated remains disposers, crematories, hydrolysis facilities, crematory managers, and nearly 200 private cemeteries in the state.

-(NOTE: The State does not license cemeteries operated by religious organizations; cities, counties, or cemetery districts; the military; Native American tribal organizations; or other groups.
-If you don't know who regulates the cemetery you're interested in, ask the cemetery manager.)
+NOTE: The Bureau does not license cemeteries operated by religious organizations; cities, counties, or cemetery districts; the military; or Native American tribal organizations.
+If you don't know who regulates the cemetery you're interested in, ask the cemetery manager.

-If you need help with a cemetery or funeral issue, visit the Bureau's Web site at www.cfb.ca.gov or call the Department of Consumer Affairs' Consumer Information Center at (800) 952-5210 or the Bureau at (916) 574-7870.
+If you need help with a cemetery or funeral issue, visit the Bureau's website at www.cfb.ca.gov, via emailCFB@dca.ca.gov, or call (916) 574-7870.
+You can also contact the Department of Consumer Affairs Consumer Information Center at (800) 952-5210.